simeononsecurity/simeononsecurity.ch/content/articles/the-risks-of-using-vpns-unnecessarilly/index.en.md

 One of the main reasons people use VPNs is to **protect their privacy and security online**.
 However, in a world where everything uses HTTPS (Hypertext Transfer Protocol Secure), the need for a VPN is greatly reduced.
 HTTPS encrypts the communication between your browser and the website you are visiting, making it difficult for anyone to **intercept and read the data**.

 In fact, using a VPN unnecessarily can actually **increase your risk**, as you are entrusting your data to a third-party service.
 VPN providers have access to your internet traffic, and if they choose to, they could potentially intercept and read it.
-This is why it's essential to choose a reputable VPN provider that has a good track record of **protecting its users' privacy and security**.
+This is why you need to choose a reputable VPN provider that has a good track record of **protecting its users' privacy and security**.

 ______